shstrophies/SHSTrophies/README.md

 Mike Calble Most Insipration
 Mike Cable Fearless Player

-- nice to have: show # of results found on search bar
+- nice to have: show # of results found on search bar suggestion
 - add different icons to search maybe